Mean Girls: The Deleted Scene That Would Change How We See Regina George

 Some fans have rediscovered a deleted scene from the movie where Regina George and Cady Heron face off for the last time – and now we’re even more Regina George fans.

-In October we celebrate Mean Girls Day, aka the day Aaron Samuels (Jonathan Bennett) asks Cady Heron (Lindsay Lohan) “What day is today?”, and the teenager replies to her crush: “It’s October 3rd “.
-Every new October, the internet returns to debating and extolling Mean Girls, a 2004 film that, with all the contradictions of its time (one of the most heated debates is about whether the intense stimulation of female rivalry that this film exposes deserves to be so exalted), even so, it became one of the great landmarks of pop culture of the 2000s.
+In October we celebrate Mean Girls Day, aka the day Aaron Samuels (Jonathan Bennett) asks Cady Heron (Lindsay Lohan) “What day is it?”, and the teenager replies to her crush: “It’s October 3 “.
+Every new October, the internet returns to debate and extol Mean Girls, a 2004 film that, with all the contradictions of its time (one of the most heated debates is about whether the intense stimulation of female rivalry that this film exposes deserves to be as exalted), even so, it became one of the great landmarks of pop culture of the 2000s.

 This year was not different.
 But a recent discovery made by fans of the film has many people perplexed: a scene in which Regina George (Rachel McAdams) and Cady Heron face off for the last time was cut from the final version, and when resurrecting that clash, many people wondered if it could have changed viewers’ view of the villain we hate to love.